 Often prescribed to people with lung disorders or certain neuromuscular disorders.

 Why Not Use CPAP with C-Flex Instead of BiPAP?

 C-Flex is similar to BiPAP therapy in that it offers pressure relief as the patient exhales so that they don't feel like they're fighting against the incoming airflow during expiration.
 However, C-Flex is more of a comfort feature for CPAP machines that only offers pressure relief up to 3 cm, whereas BiPAP pressure relief starts at 4 cm and goes up.
 For those who need only a little pressure relief, a CPAP with C-Flex might be the right choice.

 Another difference between BiPAP and CPAP with C-flex is that the pressure relief from C-flex is not a fixed amount, and the pressure drop can vary from breath to breath, whereas the BiPAP maintains a set, prescribed exhalation pressure.

 Ask Your Doctor About the Benefits of BiPAP

 Depending on the results of your CPAP titration study, more than likely your doctor and sleep technician will know outright if a BiPAP machine is right for you.
 However, if you've tried CPAP and find the pressure settings too difficult to manage exhaling against, talk with your doctor and see if a BiPAP machine is right for you.

-The Alaska Sleep Clinic diagnoses and treats thousands of patients every year in Alaska suffering from sleep apnea.
-Often as a result of our diagnosis, patients are prescribed CPAP or even APAP machines for therapy.
-However, compliance is one of the keys to successful treatment, and if you're finding that your CPAP pressure settings are too difficult to manage, give us a call and we'll help you find the proper alternative, which may just be a BiPAP machine.
+The Alaska Sleep Clinic works with hundreds of patients every year in Alaska suffering from sleep apnea.
+Often as a result of the diagnosis, patients are prescribed CPAP or even APAP machines for therapy.
+However, compliance is one of the keys to successful treatment.
+If you're finding that your CPAP pressure settings are too difficult to manage, give us a call and we'll help you find the proper alternative, which may just be a BiPAP machine.